alefragnani/vscode-language-pascal/README.md

 > _New in version 0.9.0_

-* Controls if the extension should automatically generate tags when needed
+* Controls if the extension should automatically generate tags in projects opened for the first time

 ```
     "pascal.tags.autoGenerate": true
 ```

+> For huge projects, it may take some time to generate the tags.
+If you don't want that, just set `pascal.tags.autoGenerate: false` in that project.

 # Task Build